Connecticut Avenue Line

-The Connecticut Avenue Line, designated Route D70, is a daily bus route in Northwest Washington, D.C., United States.
+The Connecticut Avenue Line, designated Route D70, is a daily bus route in Northwest Washington, D.C., operated by the Washington Metropolitan Area Transit Authority.
 It operates between Chevy Chase Circle and Farragut Square via Connecticut Avenue NW, connecting multiple communities in Northwest.
-The line operates every 20 minutes daily, taking 30-35 minutes to complete.
+The line operates every 12 minutes during the weekday peak hours, 20 minutes during the off peak hours and every 30 minutes after 9 PM.
+Trips take roughly 30-35 minutes to complete.

 Route description

 The D70 begins at Chevy Chase Circle, just south of Western Avenue and the Maryland state line.
 It continues down Connecticut Avenue NW continuing south until it reaches Farragut Square.
-The D70 also passes underneath Dupont Circle via the Connecticut Avenue underpass, and turn onto the intersection with Florida Avenue and S Street.
+The D70 also passes underneath Dupont Circle via the Connecticut Avenue underpass.

 Route D70 operates out of Western division.

 Former Services

 The former L1 began at the Potomac Park apartments at 18th and C Streets.
 It runs along Constitution Avenue via 18th and 20th Streets, and turned right on 23rd Street.
 The route proceeds through Foggy Bottom and the campus of the George Washington University until Washington Circle, where it switched to New Hampshire Avenue for just a few blocks.
 The route turned north onto 20th Street to avoid Dupont Circle, and eventually reached Connecticut Avenue by way of Massachusetts Avenue and Florida Avenue.
 The L2 started at Farragut Square, one block north of the southern terminus of Connecticut Avenue, then proceed north along the avenue.
 It passed underneath Dupont Circle via the Connecticut Avenue underpass, and turned onto the intersection with Florida Avenue and S Street.

 The route continued north along the avenue.
 The L2 took a brief detour into Adams Morgan via Columbia Road, Calvert Street, and the Duke Ellington Bridge.
 Following Connecticut Avenue northbound, the route serve multiple stations of the Red Line, namely the Woodley Park, Cleveland Park, and Van Ness, until the Red Line diverts from Connecticut Avenue.
 The route also pass through the Woodley Park and Cleveland Park neighborhoods, of which the former also includes the National Zoological Park.
 In the Forest Hills neighborhood, the route also provide access to the Van Ness Campus of the University of the District of Columbia, the district's only public university.

 Route L2 terminated at Chevy Chase Circle, just south of Western Avenue and the Maryland state line.
 Route L2 provided transfers to the L8, also known as the Connecticut Avenue–Maryland Line.
 Essentially L2's continuation into Maryland, the former L8 begins at the nearby Friendship Heights station and serves Connecticut Avenue in Chevy Chase, Kensington, and Aspen Hill.

 The former L2 routing also incorporated Route L4, which operated with the L1 and L2 until 2012.